Launching, updating, or redesigning a non-profit’s annual appeal campaign can be stressful for even the most experienced fundraising professional.

 Not for profit annual appeal design

-4. Define Your Annual Appeal Audience(s)
+4. Define and Segment Your Annual Appeal Audience(s)

 Here are a number of ways to organize audiences into more targeted donor pools, rather than using the shotgun approach of contacting every name on your list with the same fundraising appeal materials: